bhashettypreethi/Author-Page/README.md

       to kill any processes running on port 3000.

-3. Run the command `npm run build` to build the project and create a build folder containing the optimized production build.
-4. Run the command `npm run dev` to start client and server scripts.
-Client renders on port 3000, server on port 4000.
 5. Access the application at http://localhost:3000 to view the list of top 10 performing authors.

 ---